 Finally, it is difficult to control the validity of such credentials outside of the United States.
 Just because some American employers may be wary of an online credential does not mean that all employers are.

-The threat to colleges and universities College and universities “sell” an education.
+College and universities “sell” an education.
 The price they can charge for this product depends to a great extent on the fact that they have an almost exclusive ability to grant credentials, based partly on a culture that acknowledges that university faculty possess superior expertise.

 But if the culture embraces the idea that there are other valid sources of expertise, then universities are in for a severe downturn in business.
 This will not be the case in all areas of education, but it certainly will spell trouble in many of them.